 - Non-scombroid species such as herring, sardines, anchovies, and mahi-mahi have been implicated in the syndrome and occasionally the ingestion of cheese such as Swiss, Cheddar and Gouda

 - Fish may be fresh, canned or smoked

-- storage of the fish at room temperature after cooking.
+- Improper refrigeration of the fish before and after cooking

 - Symptoms begin within 10 to 90 minutes after ingestion

-- Gastrointestinal symptoms can include abdominal cramps, nausea, vomiting and diarrhea.
+- Gastrointestinal symptoms can include abdominal cramps, nausea, vomiting and diarrhoea

 - Severe complications rarely occur: bronchospasm, respiratory distress and vasodilatory shock

 - Rash lasts 2–5 hours